 NBIA generally has voting power with respect to securities in all of its Client Accounts (including, as applicable the Client Accounts of clients that invest through the NB Investment Platform and the PWM Advisory Program), other than Non-Discretionary Accounts.
 With respect to some Separate Accounts and Sub-Advised Accounts (including, as applicable, the Client Accounts of clients that invest through the NB Investment Platform and the PWM Advisory Program), the client has not delegated voting power to NBIA.
-NBIA has implemented written Proxy Voting Policies and Procedures (the "Proxy Voting Policy") that are designed to reasonably ensure that NBIA votes proxies prudently and in the best interest of its advisory clients for whom NBIA has voting authority.
-The Proxy Voting Policy also provides for the process by which proxy voting Policy to clients, the maintenance of appropriate books and records relating to proxies, and proxy voting guidelines for common proxy proposals.
+NBIA has implemented written Proxy Voting Policies and Procedures (the "Proxy Voting Policy") that are designed to reasonably ensure that NBIA votes proxies in the best interest of clients, in accordance with NBIA's fiduciary duties, applicable rules under the Advisers Act, fiduciary standards and responsibilities for ERISA clients set out in Department of Labor interpretations, the UK Stewardship Code, the Japan Stewardship Code and other applicable laws and regulations..
+The Proxy Voting Policy also provides for the process by which proxy voting decisions are made, the handling of material conflicts, the disclosure of the Proxy Voting Policy to clients, the maintenance of appropriate books and records relating to proxies.
+In instances where NBIA does not have authority to vote client proxies, it is the responsibility of the client to instruct the relevant custody bank or banks to mail proxy material directly to such client.

 NBIA generally votes proxies with a view to enhancing the value of the shares of stock held in the Client Accounts.
-The financial interest of its clients is the primary consideration in determining how proxies should be voted.
 As a general rule, NBIA will vote all proxies relating to a particular proposal the same way for all Client Accounts holding the security in accordance with the proxy voting guidelines set forth in the Proxy Voting Policy, unless a client specifically instructs NBIA in writing to vote such securities otherwise.

-The Neuberger Berman Governance and Proxy Voting Committee ("Proxy Committee") is responsible for developing, authorizing, implementing and updating the Proxy Voting Policy, administering and overseeing the proxy voting process, and engaging and overseeing any independent third party vendors as voting delegates to review, monitor and/or vote proxies.
+The Neuberger Berman Governance and Proxy Voting Committee ("Proxy Committee") is responsible for developing, authorizing, implementing and updating the Proxy Voting Policy and the Governance and Proxy Voting Guidelines ("Voting Guidelines"), administering and overseeing the proxy voting process, and engaging and overseeing any independent third party vendors as voting delegates to review, monitor and vote proxies.
 In order to apply the Proxy Voting Policy in a timely and consistent manner, NBIA utilizes Glass, Lewis & Co.
-LLC ("Glass Lewis") to vote eligible proxies in accordance with NBIA's voting guidelines or, in instances where a material conflict has been determined to exist, in accordance with the voting recommendations of Glass Lewis.
+LLC ("Glass Lewis") to vote eligible proxies in accordance with NBIA's Voting Guidelines or, in instances where a material conflict has been determined to exist, in accordance with the voting recommendations of Glass Lewis.
+The Voting Guidelines generally represent the voting positions most likely to support our clients' best economic interests across a range of sectors and contexts.
+The Voting Guidelines are not intended to constrain NBIA's consideration of the specific issues facing a particular company on a particular vote, and so there will be times when NBIA's vote decisions will deviate from the Voting Guidelines.